mctools/mcpl/usage_cmdline.md

   -sN             : Skip past the first N particles in the file (default 0).
   -bKEY           : Dump binary blob stored under KEY to standard output.

-Merge Options:
+Merge options:
+  -m, --merge FILEOUT FILE1 FILE2 ...
+FILEN
+                    Creates new FILEOUT with combined particle contents from specified list of N existing and compatible files.
-  -m, --merge FILE1 FILE2
+  -m, --merge --inplace FILE1 FILE2 ...
+FILEN
-                    Appends the particle contents in FILE2 to the end of FILE1.
+                    Appends the particle contents in FILE2 ...
+FILEN into FILE1.
+Note that this action modifies FILE1!

-                    Note that this will fail unless FILE1 and FILE2 have iden- tical headers (but see option --ignore below).
-  -i, --ignore      Ignore comments and binary blobs in FILE2.
-This allows some
-                    otherwise forbidden merges, but some info might get lost.
+Extract options:
+  -e, --extract FILE1 FILE2
+                    Extracts particles from FILE1 into a new FILE2.
+  -lN, -sN          Select range of particles in FILE1 (as above).
+  -pPDGCODE         select particles of type given by PDGCODE.

 Other options:
   -r, --repair FILE